eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Usage
 ^^^^^

-In the application that will make use of XML Types, we need to load the xml file that defines our types, and then, simply instantiate DynamicPubSubTypes of our desired type.
+In the application that will make use of XML Types, we need to load the XML file that defines our types, and then, simply instantiate DynamicPubSubTypes of our desired type.

-Remeber that only Structs generate usable DynamicPubSubType instances.
+Remember that only Structs generate usable DynamicPubSubType instances.

 .. code-block:: cpp